alexandroskapsalidis/MyProjects/Supplier-Tracker-NODE_JS/README.md

 code is in separate ejs files inside the partials folder.
 When application runs it loads first the "index.ejs" file.
 If the URL is wrong, it redirects to a 404 page.

-The "web-supplier-tracker_DBschema.sql" file contains the SQL code to create the Database and enter some data.
+The "supplier-tracker_DBschema.sql" file contains the SQL code to create the Database and enter some data.
 Then to connect to the Database you have to enter the username and password of the Database, in the mysql.createConnection() function, inside the "app.js" file or create a user and use his credentials.